The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Ultraviolet Luminosity Function Data

 The HFF program obtained deep multi-band images around six galaxy clusters with well-characterized mass distributions, along with observations in six parallel fields \citep{Coe15,Lotz17}.
 This program was designed to probe the faint end of the UVLF during the EoR, exploiting gravitational lensing magnification by foreground galaxy clusters to access distant and low luminosity background galaxies.
 Although this technique is powerful, fully robust UVLF measurements behind lensing clusters require mitigating or accounting for a number of potential sources of systematic error.
 These include the need: to accurately subtract light contamination from the lensing cluster itself, to properly account for the size distribution of background galaxies (with the source size impacting the detection efficiency behind a lensing cluster), and to quantify the effect of uncertainties in the lensing models (see e.g. B22 and references therein).
 A great deal of progress, however, in addressing these concerns has been made through a number of HFF analyses over the years (e.g. \citealt{Atek15,Atek18,Bouwens17b,Bouwens22,Bhatawdekar19,Castellano16,Ishigaki18,Livermore17,Yue2018}).

 Here we make use of the most recent and comprehensive lensed analysis in the HFF from B22, and the field based measurements in B21.
-We refer the reader to B22 and B21 for detailed comparisons with other related works.
+Both sets of measurements largely agree with the UVLFs found by other groups across these redshift and magnitude ranges, and we refer the reader to B21, B22, and \cite{Bouwens_2022_I} for detailed comparisons with other related works.
 Regarding the systematic concerns mentioned above, a few key points are as follows.
 First, recent studies have found that faint-end source sizes are smaller than previously expected \citep{Bouwens17a} and so minor completeness corrections are adequate in estimating the faint-end UVLF.
 Second, B22 use median magnification maps compiled from a suite of lensing models for each HFF cluster (e.g. \citealt{Livermore17,Bouwens17b}).
 Furthermore, B22 adopt a forward modeling approach which can account for at least much of the uncertainty in the lensing models \citep{Bouwens17b,Atek18}.
 Specifically, the authors construct mock UVLF data with one lensing model as input and analyze the maps using alternative magnification models.
 This procedure allows them to assess the UVLF error budget owing to uncertainties in the lensing models.\footnote{Note, however, that we use the binned UVLF estimates from that study, which do not account directly for the uncertainties in the magnification maps.
 The magnification uncertainties are only included in the error budget for the alternate parametric fit in that work.
 However, we discuss the impact of uncertainties in the lensed UVLF results further in \S \ref{sec:additional}.} Finally, an encouraging result is that B22 demonstrates consistency between the faint-end slopes of the UVLF estimates behind lensing clusters and in the field.